RuohanLixyf/Lane-Detection-Self-Supervised-MSAE/README.md

 # Robust Lane Detection through Self Pre-training with Masked Sequential Autoencoders and Fine-tuning with Customized PolyLoss
 This is the source code of the paper:
 R. Li and Y. Dong, "Robust Lane Detection Through Self Pre-Training With Masked Sequential Autoencoders and Fine-Tuning With Customized PolyLoss," in IEEE Transactions on Intelligent Transportation Systems, vol. 24, no. 12, pp. 14121-14132, Dec.
 2023, doi: 10.1109/TITS.2023.3305015.
-keywords: {Lane detection; Feature extraction; Neural networks; Image reconstruction; Image segmentation; Self-supervised pre-training; Masked sequential autoencoders; PolyLoss; Deep neural network; Deep learning; Computer vision}
+keywords: {Lane detection;Task analysis;Feature extraction;Neural networks;Image reconstruction;Pipelines;Image segmentation;Lane detection;self pre-training;masked sequential autoencoders;PolyLoss;deep neural network}
 In this document, we provide the dataset and the model description.

 # Network Architecture